MLOps-OpenAPI/arch-diagrams/use-cases/7-data-card-final.md

 ## Description

-As a data manager, I want my data card in a final form so that the dataset quality is communicated to customers.
+As a Product Manager, I want my [data card](https://sites.research.google/datacardsplaybook/) in a final form so that the dataset quality is communicated to customers.

 ## Inputs

-Draft data card; data curation description; data test report
+Draft data card; data curation description; data evaluation report; data handling guidance*

+\* = optional input

 ## Output